 If your property is providing similar necessities as other rentals around your area, see if you can do some simple renovations or interior décor changes to make the property more appealing or even hiking up the price for the added furnishings.

 If you have ever seen a house staging for real estate agents wanting to sell a property, you will see just how much a simple uplift can increase the value of the house.
-So, consider investing some extra cash on that for long term returns.
+So, consider investing some extra cash on that for long-term returns.

 Get An Agent Or Be Your Own Agent?

-This is what makes or breaks for any landlord.
+This is what makes or breaks any landlord.
 You have to be sure how you would like your property to be rented out.
 Agents may help you save the headache of meeting with the prospective tenants and sort out getting your properties’ photos and details up online, but they take a cut of the rent too.
 Additionally, all agents will be honest and may even quote the tenant a higher price to get a better cut.

 So, are you willing to take the risk of being misrepresented and getting a bad image if your agent turns out to be an irresponsible one?

 “But how do I rent out my house?”, you ask.
-Sure, you can post up your own ads, take your pictures, it just takes a little bit of elbow grease and understanding what tenants look out for.
+Sure, you can post up your own ads, and take your pictures, it just takes a little bit of elbow grease and an understanding of what tenants look out for.
 However, how do you check if the tenant can be trusted with your property?